-- 37. If, following a first attempt at the final stage, you have not been awarded an Honours degree (or an accredited Honours degree where applicable) under Regulation V.C.31 or by the use of discretion under Regulation V.C.35, the Board of Examiners may: - a) Make you the award of an unaccredited Honours degree (N.B. only for certain accredited programmes); - b) Make you the award of a Pass degree (subject to Regulations V.C.41); - Make you for the award of a Higher Education Diploma (subject to Regulation V.C.45 or a Higher Education Certificate (subject to Regulation V.C.47) - d) However, you may still choose to be reassessed in some or all failed modules, subject to: - Whether, after reassessment, you meet the requirements of Regulation V C 31.
-If you do, you will be recommended for an Honours degree of the class indicated by your final
+- 38. If, following a first attempt at the final stage, you have not been awarded an Honours degree (or an accredited Honours degree where applicable) under Regulation V.C.31 or by the use of discretion under Regulation V.C.36, the Board of Examiners may: - a) Make you the award of an unaccredited Honours degree (N.B. only for certain accredited programmes); - b) Make you the award of a Pass degree (subject to Regulations V.C.42); - c) Make you for the award of a Higher Education Diploma (subject to Regulation V.C.46 or a Higher Education Certificate (subject to Regulation V.C.48).

-- programme average following your first attempt at the final stage, provided the average you achieve is at least 40. - ii Whether your final programme average following your first attempt was below 40 and after reassessment, you meet the requirements of Regulation V C 31.
-If you do, you will be recommended for a third class Honours degree, provided that your final programme average following your second attempt at the final stage is at least 40. - 38.
-If you are awarded an Honours degree by the Board of Examiners after the first occasion of assessment, you may not enter for reassessment except if you are on an accredited programme and recommended for the award of a non-accredited Honours degree. - 39.
+- d) However, you may still choose to be reassessed in some or all failed modules, subject to: - i Whether, after reassessment, you meet the requirements of Regulation V.C.31.
+If you do, you will be recommended for an Honours degree of the class indicated by your final programme average following your first attempt at the final stage, provided the average you achieve is at least 40. - ii Whether your final programme average following your first attempt was below 40 and after reassessment, you meet the requirements of Regulation V.C.31.
+If you do, you will be recommended for a third class Honours degree, provided that your final programme average following your second attempt at the final stage is at least 40. - 39.
+If you are awarded an Honours degree by the Board of Examiners after the first occasion of assessment, you may not enter for reassessment except if you are on an accredited programme and recommended for the award of a non-accredited Honours degree, and/or following PEC approval under VI.A.9(f). - 40.
 The chair of the Board of Examiners shall, in the return of marks to the Examinations Office, make clear that a student has an automatic right to resit final stage modules, when a Pass degree, Higher Education Diploma, or Higher Education Certificate is awarded by the Board or when an unaccredited Honours degree is recommended for a student on an accredited programme.
 The chair of the Board of Examiners shall then consult you as soon as possible to confirm whether you wish to receive the unaccredited Honours degree, Pass degree, Higher Education Diploma or Higher Education Certificate to which you are entitled, or to proceed to reassessment.
 You must advise the chair of the Board of Examiners in writing by the deadline laid down by the Chair.